 What are your payment plan options?

 Effective summer 2013, new students must pay for all courses in full.
 For almost all courses, we offer returning students the opportunity to pay in either one, two, or three installments.
 In Payment Plan 1, students pay half up front and half in week five.
-In Payment Plan 3, students pay a third up front, a third in week three, and a third in week five.
+In Payment Plan 2, students pay a third up front, a third in week two, and a third in week five.
 All of the plans include a $100 non-refundable enrollment fee for courses (it’s a $50 fee for seminars).
 The deadlines and amounts for Payment Plans 1 and 2 are emailed to students upon enrollment (but usually will occur in week five or weeks two and five after the initial deposit).
 Please note: We offer payment plans to returning students as a courtesy to say thank you for choosing WWLA again.
 However, if a student does not make a payment by the stated deadline (see info packet) and ignores our first reminder, s/he will be required to pay in full to enroll for future classes.
 If you are not a returning student, we can sometimes hold a place for you in the class until it fills so you have some extra time to pay.